 Unfortunately, you can't always detect everything.
 One of my friend Mario's crashes came when descending the south side of the San Boldo Pass.
 Without warning, his crank snapped in half, causing him to lose control and crash into a wall (he was lucky there was a wall!).
 In those days he didn't wear a helmet.
 With blood streaming from his head, he somehow managed to reach Tovena, the town at the bottom, where he sought help.
 This was not a wise thing to do: he could have suffered a dizzy spell or lost consciousness (not to mention the difficulty of descending with only one crank!).
-Mario noted that the crash happened on Tornante 13 where there is a little shrine dedicated to the Madonna, and he is thankful to her that he got off as lightly as he did.
+Mario noted that the crash happened on Tornante 13 where there is a little shrine dedicated to Sant'Anna, and he is thankful to her that he got off as lightly as he did.
 That's Mario, always looking on the bright side.
+(Note that the number 13 is not considered unlucky in Italy).

 Have low enough gears!
 I still have a carbon fiber triple crankset on my road bike, but will be switching to the Campagnolo Chorus 12-speed group, which offers a 32-48 crankset that, together with a 34-tooth cog, will provide both a very low gear and a range of ratios that will be adequate for every gradient and situation.
-The triple on my all-road bike is being replaced by Campy 11-speed, with a Miche Graff 30-36 crankset, and a Miche 15-32 cassette.
+The triple on my all-road bike is being replaced by a 30-46 crankset, with a Miche 15-32 cassette and Campy Centaur 11-speed shifters and derailleurs, Even the pros use very low gears on difficult clmbs.
+Macho gearing is a thing of the past.

 If you're using wheels (especially older models) with non-standard spokes, it's a good idea to carry spares, as a mechanic may not have your particular spoke on hand.
 I once came across a group of visiting cyclists from another part of Italy as they were going from one bike shop to another, looking for a particular spoke for a wheel that was no longer made.
 Their rides were on hold and their trip somewhat ruined.
 I prefer to stick for now with my old-school standard 32-spoke wheels with aluminum rims..

 You'll want tires that are durable, offer low rolling resistance, have a supple feel, and provide a pleasant ride sensation, but most important, are grippy and secure on the descents.
+25 mm is now the standard tire width, with some riders even mounting 28's if the fork and frame permit it.
+Wider tires are not slower--quite the opposite.
 Descending on worn or improperly inflated tires is asking for trouble.

 When heading for the mountains, always take a jacket, even on the warmest, sunniest day.
 A that fits in your jersey pocket or seat bag will do.
 Temperatures at higher elevations can be significantly lower, and mountain weather can change with alarming speed.
 There's nothing worse than reaching the top of a climb soaking wet from perspiration, then feeling a sudden chill when you stop for a coffee, or start descending...or being chased and caught by black thunderclouds which have suddenly appeared from out of nowhere.
 Shivering diminishes your concentration and bike handling ability.
 You could become hypothermic and suffer from impaired coordination, reactions, and judgment, with disastrous consequences.
 You can always resort to the old-fashioned practice of stuffing newspapers under your jersey (plastic bags would work too).